canalplus/rx-player/doc/Getting_Started/Welcome.md

 control over your application's experience.

-What happens here is that you provide only a `<video>` or `<audio>` element to it (and optionally a separate element to display text tracks) an URL to the content (for example, to the DASH's MPD) and the configuration you want (the languages, control over the quality etc.) and the RxPlayer takes care of every little details to play the content inside that
+What happens here is that you provide only a `<video>` or `<audio>` element to it (and optionally a separate element to display text tracks) a URL to the content (for example, to the DASH's MPD) and the configuration you want (the languages, control over the quality etc.) and the RxPlayer takes care of every little details to play the content inside that
 element: